Robert Williamson

 Some of these articles will be long, and you need to spend serious time reading them to have meaningful conversations.
 They are all available right now and to practice discussing science together we all need to be engaged at the same time, so there will be no late annotations or tokens accepted for these assignments.

 Starting a fruitful discussion and including meaningful outside references in your annotations and comments can earn you tokens for use on other assignments.
+Note that if you are doing these annotations 2 hours before class, there will be no time for useful discussion.
+You should check in with your comments and others comments before Day 2 of class each week so you are prepared for the in-class discussions.

 Final Project - RHITER Article

 Your final project will be writing a literature review about an evolution topic of your choice to be submitted to the journal Rose-Hulman Institute of Technology Evolution Review (RHITER).
 This is meant to be written as an invited review for evolutionary biologists who are non-experts in the topic you are presenting.
 You should model your review after papers in the journal Annual Review of Ecology, Evolution, and Systematics.
 Your formatting for this assignment should follow the guidelines described by the journal.
+You will use the RHITER template provided on moodle and submit a pdf to gradescope for each milestone.

 Invited reviews like this are highly prestigious, highly cited, and can have huge impacts on the direction of a field for years after they are written.
 The goals of such reviews are to lay out the history of a field, the current state of research, and directions for future investigation.
 They usually focus on 2-3 specific ideas, methods, or theories and compare and contrast them.
 These reviews are more than a simple list of relevant references, they do high level synthesis in order to shape the future of research and indicate to new researchers where how the field got to its current state.